Discover more from The Truth Barrier

 On August 19, 1999, my sister Bibi and I lost our mother, Ulla, without warning.

 Her death made no sense—I mean it was shocking.
 After leaving me a phone message, she suddenly vomited blood and died, still on her feet, in her bathroom.

 It was August 22 before we got somebody into the apartment, in Karlstad, Sweden.
 On the evening of the 19th, I started calling.
 Woke up the next day, continued.
 I called and called and called and called and called and then started smashing the phone into the floor.
 I called myself into a frenzy: Every hospital, police station, neighbor, even reached her neighbor’s son in Saudi Arabia, somehow, but no answer.
 No mom’s voice.
-The trauma of calling and calling and calling is seared into my memory, and has forever changed my relationship to phones, ringing phones, not being able to reach people.

 That’s when I knew.
 She would never not thank her friend who took care of her plants right away.

 “I have the key, I’ll go over,” Viola said.
 “Call the apartment in 10 minutes.”

 I called my father and asked him to take a cab over immediately, as I knew I was not capable of making that last phone call.
 It was late afternoon and I stood in the doorway of my living room watching him as he dialed, as the signal rang through in Sweden, and as he said, in Swedish: “Hello Viola?
 This is Barry calling from New York…”

 I was hanging onto the inside of the door frame, trying to disappear into the wall, when I saw my father’s jaw go down as it does when he is trying not to cry, and he said the word “no” in Swedish, over and over.